Child sexual exploitation is a form of child sexual abuse

 Listen to children and young people

 Listen to children and young people and look out for things they may be showing (warning signs in their behaviour), rather than telling.
-Off-hand comments could trigger a concern and difficult behaviour could be an indicator that something is wrong.
+Off-hand comments could trigger a concern and difficult behaviour could be a sign that something is wrong.

 Take an active interest in their online life